 What is a Compulsory Purchase Order?

-How can we help you with compulsory purchase compensation?
+How we can help you with compulsory purchase compensation?

-- Lost profits through business interruption
+- Lost profits through business interruption or blight

 - Lost profits through business relocation or extinguishment